-Founded in 2016, Mobdiun – Creative Youth inspires youth to lead change and help build a peaceful democracy in Tunisia using arts, citizenship, and technology.
-With seed funding from the Innovative Peace Fund (IPF), Mobdiun was able to initiate their organization; they are now well-established and receive funding from three donors.
-Mobdiun work with young people in marginalized communities targeted by violent extremists and provide them with opportunities to build skills and gain access to resources and networks to foster their creativity as builders of Tunisian society.
-They also mobilize government, private sector, and civil society in order to foster policy dialogue and lead change around youth issues and priorities.
+Founded in 2016, Mobdiun – Creative Youth inspires youth to lead change and help build a peaceful democracy in Tunisia using arts, the promotion of active citizenship, and technology.
+Mobdiun utilized the seed funding provided by the Innovative Peace Fund (IPF) to establish their organization.
+They have since leveraged their support from the IPF to secure funding from three other donors.
+Mobdiun works with young people in marginalized communities susceptible to violent extremism and provides them with opportunities to build skills and gain access to resources and networks.
+They consult young men and young women to understand and address how violent extremism affects them each differently.
+They also mobilize government, private sector, and civil society actors in order to foster policy dialogues and create change around issues related to youth.

-- Arts:theatre classes, voice & percussion workshops, dance, drawing & design, literary writing, slam poetry.
+- Arts: theater, voice & percussion, dance, drawing & design, literary writing, slam poetry

-- Citizenship engagement:leadership academy- a tailored program designed with Columbia University Design Studio in New York City to help youth engage in bringing change in their community, games and workshops to debate human rights, Tunisian history and current transition context, and gender-based violence.
+- Citizenship Engagement: Leadership Academy (a tailored program designed with Columbia University Design Studio in New York City to help youth engage in bringing change in their community), human rights, Tunisian history and current transition context, gender-based violence

-- Financial Autonomy:soft and professional skills for school dropouts, psychological support, personal coaching and follow-up, and integration in the government employment agencies and training centers roasters.
+- Financial Autonomy: soft and professional skills development for school dropouts, personal coaching, access to and navigating government employment agencies and training centers

-Mobdiun is also using the experience and knowledge gathered in Kram Ouest neighborhood to write policy briefs informing policy makers about the steps to take in order to prevent violent extremism and provide the right conditions for teenagers and youth fulfillment in marginalized neighborhoods of Tunisia.
+Mobdiun continues to apply the experience and knowledge gathered in the Kram Ouest neighborhood to write policy briefs on preventing violent extremism and youth civic engagement in marginalized neighborhoods of Tunisia.

 Carried out qualitative research on the drivers and resilience factors towards youth involvement in violent extremism.

 Invited to present research findings to the National Committee Against Terrorism.